 "When lots of children are confined in close spaces for long periods of time, everyone's germs are shared," says Michael Lee, M.D., a pediatrician with Children's Health℠ and Associate Professor at UT Southwestern.
 "These 'germs' are mostly viruses and can linger on classroom desks, tables or doorknobs for fellow students to be exposed to."

-If your child is always sick since starting school, you may be experiencing what many parents refer to as the "back-to-school plague."
+If your child is repeatedly sick since starting school, you may be experiencing what many parents refer to as the "back-to-school plague."
 Colds, coughs, stomach bugs and pink eye (conjunctivitis) are among the most common viruses spread at school.
 Children can also spread bacterial infections, including impetigo (an infection of the skin) and strep throat.
+Contracting COVID-19 is now also a worry for parents.
 During late fall through early spring, parents should also look for signs of the flu virus, which can spread quickly.

-There's no one secret formula to keep kids from getting sick, but there are a few things parents and caregivers can do to prevent illness when kids go back to school.
+There's no secret formula to keep kids from getting sick, but there are steps that parents and caregivers can take to prevent illness when kids go back to school.

 How can I keep my child from getting sick at school?